ChristerNilsson/Lab/2018/088-FourInARow/README.md

-# Tic Tac Toe
+# Four in a row

-You play on a 3 by 3 board.
+You play on a 4 by 4 board.

-You need three in a row.
+You need four in a row.

 The ai tries
 * to win direct